witch-team/circeemodel/README.md

 This file contains the values of exogenous/policy variables that can be introduced into the system at any time in a deterministic set up with no anticipation erros.

 To run the model, users must download Dynare from https://www.dynare.org/.
 They can then use either Matlab (version 2023-2024) or GNU Octave to run the model.
 A new version will be available for Julia users in the coming months.
 If possible, I recommend using Matlab over GNU Octave.
 To run CIRCEE, users can call the file « CIRCEE_RunFile.m » from their Matlab or GNU Octave console.
 If you encounter any issues, please contact darius.corbier@cmcc.it.
+Also, any comments or suggestions for model development are more than welcomed.

 If you use CIRCEE, please cite: